Yixf-Self/taggingfile/README.md

         -s --suffix PATTERN  File suffix for filter of the files, cases ignored. [.*]
-        -p --prefix STRING   Tag directory prefix ["_TAG_"] -clear               Remove all the tag directories.
+        -p --prefix STRING   Tag directory prefix ["_TAG_"] -f --file            Handle files.
+        -d --dir             Handle directories.
+        -n --depth  INT      Maximum search depth.
+        -clear               Remove all the tag directories.
         -renew               Remove and recreate all the tags directories.

+    -f or/and -d should be specified.

 Examples
 --------

-1. tagging all the file in current directory
+1. Recursively tagging all the files in current directories,

-    taggingfile
+    taggingfile -f

-2. when big changes happen, for example, file or tag deleted.
+2. When big changes happen, for example, file or tag deleted.

-    taggingfile -renew
+    taggingfile -f -renew

-3. tagging pdf files in pdfs directory
+3. Recursively tagging pdf files in "pdfs" directory

-    taggingfile -d pdfs -s .pdf
+    taggingfile -f -s .pdf pdf

+4. Only tagging directories of **first level** in directory "soft" and "soft2" .

+    taggingfile -d -n 1 soft soft2

 Copyright
 --------